crossplane/docs/content/master/concepts/compositions.md

 {{< /hint >}}

- EnvironmentConfigs can predefine data that Compositions can use or a Composite Resource can write data to the EnvironmentConfig for other resources to read.
+ EnvironmentConfigs can predefine data that Compositions can use or a Composite Resource can write data to their in-memory environment for other resources to read.

 <!-- vale off -->